radicalventures/RAIS-Framework/README.md

-# RESPONSIBLE AI INVESTMENT (RAII) Framework
+# RESPONSIBLE AI STARTUPS (RAIS) Framework

 ## Introduction
-The RAII framework provides guidance for the venture capital industry for investing in early-stage companies developing and deploying AI.
+The RAIS framework provides guidance for the venture capital industry for investing in early-stage companies developing and deploying AI.
 This is a living framework that will evolve over time.
 We encourage firms to promote the benefits and mitigate the risks arising from AI as a powerful, general-purpose technology and to cultivate a collective sense of responsibility.

 ## Table of Contents
 - Usage